King Crimson: 2021–present: Post-breakup activity and abandoned fourteenth studio album

 Eight months later, in a July 2025 interview with Goldmine magazine, Jakszyk stated that "as we speak, we're doing a King Crimson studio album" and confirmed that it featured the most recent band line-up.
 He cautioned "when that will come out and what format or how — that's beyond my brief.
 But yeah, we've been doing it piecemeal, and then a couple of months ago, the management said, 'Can we?'
 So, yeah.
 I've been recording that with a view to it coming out in some format at some point.
 But who knows when?...
 There also are future plans for some live film of us playing in various places.
 There's an ongoing thread.
 Whether that ever means we'll ever play live again, I don't know, especially after Robert's recent [heart attack]."
 He confirmed that the new album would feature the studio versions of new songs performed by the band between 2014 and 2021, and that "some other bits and pieces will emerge from putting it together.
 I think so."
 This news suggests that despite Fripp's 2021 announcement, King Crimson may still be active (albeit as a studio project).

-In a DGM homepage and Facebook posting on 11 July 2025, while suggesting the possibility of "an album the very sound of which no-one has ever heard before.
+In a DGM homepage and Facebook post on 11 July 2025, while suggesting the possibility of "an album the very sound of which no-one has ever heard before.
 A sound driven by the three drummers," David Singleton both clarified and cautioned speculation about the album.
 He commented that "it is true that [the three] drummers have now recorded studio versions of their parts – separately, so that there is perfect separation.
 So there is indeed the seed of a new recording.
 Whether it is an album, whether it sees the light of day, whether it is something else is unknown.
 As is the outcome of any creative process.
 So yes, recordings have taken place.
 We are building a new studio, and when it is complete I am looking forward to seeing what may, or may not, exist.
 Getting excited about the possibility of a new album, as has been happening in some quarters, is however somewhat premature.
 Carts before horses."

-No release date or name has yet been given regarding this project, and Fripp himself has not commented on the rumours other than drawing attention to Singleton's comments.
+In a May 2026 interview, Fripp stated that the rumoured new album never came to fruition, that he would not play live again, and that King Crimson's career was over for good.